samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 - The state of a feature gate (enabled or disabled) can be controlled using the `--feature-gates` flag when starting Kubernetes components like the kubelet, API server, or controller manager.
 - Feature gates often progress through stages: Alpha → Beta → GA (General Availability).

-### TODO: Describe how volumePluginMgr works

-Lookup this ...

-At `pkg/kubelet/kubelet.go: 896`
-  - The `klet.volumePluginMgr` is initialized using the `NewInitializedVolumePluginMgr` function.
-	- The `volumePluginMgr`, manages all volume plugins (e.g., CSI, FlexVolume, in-tree plugins) that the Kubelet uses to provision and manage storage for pods.
-	- if `err`, then this function returns

 ### About backOff

 Couple of things note about about backOff configuration that is set on the kubelet here...